WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 Three military clauses of the Treaty of Versailles were:

-[1] The German board of staff or generals of the army was dissolved.
+- The German board of staff or generals of the army was dissolved.

-[2] The universal compulsory military service was dissolved.
+- The universal compulsory military service was dissolved.

-[3] Germany had to surrender her fleet to the Allies.
+- Germany had to surrender her fleet to the Allies.

-Question 12.
+Question 27.
 What were the economic implications of the Treaty of Versailles (1919)?

 Answer: In the First World War Germany was defeated and the Treaty of Versailles (1919) was imposed upon Germany.
-The heavy burden of compensation imposed upon Germany brought in a host of evils like unemployment, taxation and hyperinflation.
-The hyperinflation combined with the effects of the Great Depression undermined the stability of the German economy and destabilized the Weimer Republic and paved the path for Hitler’s rise to power.
+The heavy burden of compensation imposed upon Germany brought in a host of evils like unemployment, taxation, and hyperinflation.
+The hyperinflation combined with the effects of the Great Depression undermined the stability of the German economy destabilized the Weimer Republic and paved the path for Hitler’s rise to power.

-Question 13.
+Question 28.
 Why is the Treaty of Versailles known as a ‘dictated peace’?

 Answer: The Treaty of Versailles (1919) has been called a ‘dictated peace’ because the treaty was imposed upon defeated Germany by the victorious powers of World War I. The delegates of Germany were not invited to the conference of Paris and the treaty was not based on mutual negotiation.
-The German representative was forced to sign the treaty on threat of aerial bombardment of Germany.
+The German representative was forced to sign the treaty on the threat of aerial bombardment of Germany.

-Question 14.
+Question 29.
 How did the economic crisis begin in the USA?

 Answer: In USA economic crisis began with the crash of the Wall Street Exchange in 1929, when the USA could not recover back loans.
 NSW Fearing a fall in price, people made frantic efforts to sell their shares.
-On a single day, 13 million shares were sold.
-Factories were shut down, banks became bankrupt, exports fell, farmers were badly hit leading to unemployment.
+In a single day, 13 million shares were sold.
+Factories were shut down, banks became bankrupt, exports fell, and farmers were badly hit leading to unemployment.

-Question 15.
+Question 30.
 Why is 24 October 1929 known as the ‘Black Thursday’?

 Answer: 24 October 1929 is known as the ‘Black Thursday’ because on this day the American share market crashed.
 As the shareholders were traumatised millions of shares had been sold on this fateful day.

-Question 16.
+Question 31.
 Why is the share market crash of 24 October 1929 known as the ‘Wall Street er 1929 known as Crash’?

 Answer: On 24 October 1929 the American share market crashed because on this day the panicked shareholders sold millions of shares.
 The crash is known as Wall Street Crash because Wall Street in New York, USA was the location of the principal share market.